Skip to content

 20. Glossy Swiftlet

-The glossy swiftlet is a species of swift that belongs to the family Apodidae.
+The glossy swiftlet is a species of swift belonging to the Apodidae family.
 This species is native to parts of Indonesia, New Guinea, the Bismarck Archipelago, and the Solomon Islands.
 It is mainly found on the Indonesian island of Sulawesi and eastwards from there.

 The glossy swiftlet is a small bird, typically measuring about 14 cm in length and weighing just 10–13 g.
-It has a glossy blue-green back and wings, and a white throat, chin, and belly.
+It has a glossy blue-green back, wings, white throat, chin, and belly.
 Its tail is forked, and its legs and feet are dark grey.

 The glossy swiftlet is known for its aerial feeding habits.
-It flies quickly and at low heights, often close to the ground, and uses its bill to snatch up insects as it flies.
-Its diet consists mainly of small flies, midges, and other small insects.
+It flies quickly and at low heights, often close to the ground, and uses its bill to snatch insects as it flies.
+Its diet mainly consists of small flies, midges, and insects.

 It also sometimes feeds on nectar and fruit.
-The glossy swiftlet is known to inhabit the forest canopy as well as the sub-canopy layer.
+The glossy swiftlet is known to inhabit the forest canopy and the sub-canopy layer.
 It is found in both primary and secondary forests, as well as in mangroves and other coastal habitats.

 It is often seen flying over open fields and rice paddies.
 The glossy swiftlet is not considered to be threatened as its population is generally stable and it has a wide range.
 However, it is threatened by habitat loss due to deforestation and agricultural activities.